Moser Family Museum Charlottenfels

 Media

-The museum, named after Moser, offers insights into the life and work of the clock manufacturer and tradesman Heinrich Moser (1805-1874) and his son, the Orient traveler and collector Henri Moser (1844-1923), in three exhibition rooms with a wealth of individual scenes.
-Born in Schaffhausen, Heinrich Moser set off for the Tsarist Empire in 1827, where he was a successful watchmaker and merchant.
-He started a family in St. Petersburg and decided to return to his home canton in the middle of the 19th century.
-In Schaffhausen, he was instrumental in driving forward industrialization: He invested in the expansion of the infrastructure, co-founded a factory and created the conditions for the establishment of new factories by building the waterworks.
-His son Henri in turn undertook adventurous journeys through Central Asia and worked as a diplomat, writer and photographer.
-He bequeathed his homeland an important collection of ceremonial weapons and handicraft objects and donated the Charlottenfels estate to Schaffhausen.
+Heinrich Moser, born in Schaffhausen, left for the Russian Empire in 1827, where he worked successfully as a watchmaker and merchant.
+He started a family in St. Petersburg and decided to return to his home canton in the mid-19th century.
+In Schaffhausen, he played a key role in driving industrialization forward: he invested in infrastructure development, co-founded a factory, and laid the foundations for the establishment of new factories by building waterworks.
+His son Henri, on the other hand, undertook adventurous journeys through Central Asia and worked as a diplomat, writer, and photographer.
+He left his homeland an important collection of ceremonial weapons and handcrafted objects, and he donated the Charlottenfels estate to Schaffhausen.

 Map